dujanhung/evtsbx-api-doc/restriction/sign_block.md

 ## memory overflow

-a very huge text may inevitably overflow RAMs.
+a very heavy text, such as 1 TB, may inevitably overflow RAMs.